Anirbit-AI/Anirbit-AI.github.io/_pages/about.md

 > Our UKRI AI Center for Doctoral Training (CDT) is Now Live!
 Its theme is titled "Decision-Making in Complex Systems" These projects would be running for years to come!
   This is a joint venture with the University of Cambridge.
-I am a co-PI on this grant and the Director of Admissions.
+I am a co-PI on this grant.